Skip to content

 • Add integration tests for all filesystem flags to confirm support with symlinks (or document the fact that they cannot be supported).

-• Ensure that macOS integration tests still work.
+• Ensure that MacOS integration tests still work.
 See #3616.

-• Add integration tests for macOS in CI.
+• Add integration tests for MacOS in CI.

 Support for Terragrunt Content Addressable Storage (CAS).